Anilpurrum2011/Leucine-Full-Stack-Assignment/README.md

-# ✅ AI-Powered Todo App – React + Node.js + Ollama + Slack + MongoDB
+#  Todo Summary Assistant – React + Node.js + Ollama + Slack + MongoDB

-This is a full-stack Todo List app that lets you manage todos and generate meaningful summaries using a **local LLM (Ollama's `gemma:2b`)**.
-The summary is then sent to a **Slack channel** via Incoming Webhooks.
+This is a Todo List app that helps you keep track of your tasks.
+After you add or update your to-dos, the app uses a small built-in AI (called gemma:2b from Ollama) to create a short summary of your tasks.
+Then, it automatically sends that summary to a Slack channel using a simple connection called a webhook—so your team always knows what’s going on.
 ---

-## 🚀 Features
+##  Features

-- Add, edit, delete todos
+- Add, edit, save, delete todos
 - View a list of current todos
 - Generate an intelligent summary of tasks using **Ollama's Gemma LLM**
 - Post the summary to **Slack**